Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 👁 5.
 The Supervisory Relationship

 What’s going on between you and your supervisor?
-Any parallel processes?
+Are there any parallel processes at work?
+Understanding this relationship can clarify your own therapeutic practice.

 👁 6.
 The Supervisor’s Experience

 How does the supervisor respond to what you bring?
-They might notice something you haven’t.
+They might notice something you haven’t, which can lead to new insights and understanding.

 👁 7.
 The Wider Context

-🧠 Why it’s helpful: This model helps you reflect on all the layers at play, not just “what happened in the session.”
+This model aids in reflecting on all the layers at play, not just “what happened in the session.”
 It supports deeper awareness and greater flexibility in your practice.

 🌱 The Integrated Developmental Model (IDM)